chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 mechanism for files accessed remotely via NFS.

-This document describes the protocol based on the nfs_acl.x file that is publicly available in the OpenSolaris and Illumos code bases {{Illumos}}.
+This document describes the protocol based on the nfs_acl.x file that is publicly available in the OpenSolaris code base {{OpenSolaris}}.
 The editor has strived to introduce no changes to the protocol as it is implemented in those operating systems and in Linux.